ieeta-pt/DrAC/README.md

 ### Cite

-Please cite the followings, if you use DrAC:
+Please cite the following, if you use DrAC in your work:

 ```bib
 in progress
 ```

 ### Issues
-Please let us know if there is any [issues](https://github.com/bioinformatics-ua/DrAC/issues).
+Please let us know if there are any [issues](https://github.com/bioinformatics-ua/DrAC/issues).

 ### License